MathieuNls/bianca/bianca.md

 \red{
 Another example would be the one depicted in Figures \ref{fig:orient} and \ref{fig:jsoup},  showing two commits that belong to the JSoup and Orientdb systems, respectively.
 The first commit was submitted in November 2013, while the Orientdb was submitted two years later in October 2015.
-The  Orientdb commit was used to fix a bug introduced by a commit that was submitted in XXXXX.
+The  Orientdb commit was used to fix a bug introduced by a commit that was submitted earlier in October 2015.
 This bug would have been avoided if  the developer had access to the JSoup commit, that is here proposed by BIANCA as the closest match.}

 \red{
 In these fixes, we can see that the developers are working with the \texttt{StringBuilder} class.